muggy8/improbable/from-me-to-me/agPESRsG.md

 The next thing Patricia realized, was that she was now slamed against the ground.

+How Phanna did this was beyond Patricia's understanding.

+Patricia was sure she had her eyes locked on Phanna the whole time but she realized that she clearly didn't since she missed the counter attack.

-Thanks to Strengthen, Patricia didn't sustain much damage and she immediately got off the ground only to realize that she has no idea where Phanna is anymore.
+However, thanks to Strengthen, Patricia didn't sustain much damage and she immediately got off the ground only to realize that she has no idea where Phanna is anymore.

 For a spilt second, this fact brought panic to Patricia's heart but just as quickly, as that happened, she caught sight of Phanna again, dashing away from a group of elves.